global-121/121-platform/services/121-service/README.md

 ### Testing

+To run the Unit-tests: (replace `:all` with `:watch` to run during development)

+    docker exec 121-service  npm run test:unit:all

-To run the api tests:
+To run the API/Integration tests: (replace `:all` with `:watch` to run during development)

-    docker exec 121-service npm run test:e2e
+    docker exec 121-service  npm run test:e2e:all

 ### Debugging

-To enter the 121-service in the terminal use:
+To enter the 121-service in the terminal use: (Or use the "Exec"-tab inside Docker Desktop)

     docker exec -it 121-service  /bin/sh

 ---